Yixing-Lu/LeetCode/README.md

 # LeetCode
-To prepare for the interview, I start to code on LeetCode!

-I will show my solutions and other approachs to get better understanding of Java programming and Algorithms.

-Good Luck!
+Here are the problems on Leetcode with solution and analysis.
+I will also share notes of some algorithms and descriptions of popular methods in Java.